JayeshBaldawa/JayeshBaldawa/README.md

 # Hi there , I'm Jayesh 👋

 - 🔭 I’m currently working as a Consultant at FreshGravity
-- ⚙️ I have experience working on Java, Python, React, SpringBoot and SQL
+- ⚙️ I have experience working on Golang, Java, Python, Angular ,React, SpringBoot and SQL
 - ⚡ Fun fact: I love playing and streaming competitive games